Zoosafari Fasanolandia

-Zoosafari Fasanolandia is an animal attraction and theme park in Fasano in southern Italy.
-The park includes a drive-through safari park in the visitor's own vehicle as well as walk around animal areas, animal shows, and several rides.
-The park opened in 1973 and includes the only male African elephant in Italy.
+Zoosafari Fasanolandia is an animal attraction and theme park in Fasano in Southern Italy.
+The park includes a drive-through safari park in the visitor's vehicle as well as walk around animal areas, animal shows, and several rides.

-Location
+History

-The park is located in the town of Fasano in the province of Brindisi, Apulia, in southern Italy.
+The park opened in 1973 and includes the only male African elephant and polar bears in Italy.
+It's the second largest wildlife park in Europe.
+The park is located in the town of Fasano in the province of Brindisi, Apulia, in Southern Italy.
 It is on a Mediterranean hillside overlooking the sea.
 The park covers more than 150 acre.

+In December 2013, the zoo flooded, requiring the rescue of a number of the park's residents when their enclosures came under water.

+In 2017, animal rights activists targeted Zoosafari about conditions of keeping polar bears at the park during a heatwave.
+Concerns about the ethics of housing polar bears at Zoosafari in the Italian summer heat have remained over the years.
+In 2024, five petitions reportedly raised more than 65,000 signatures.

+In 2022, eight deer escaped from the park when an opening was made in their enclosure by suspected hunters.

+In 2023, Zoosafari Fasanolandia offered to take in a brown bear from the Dolomites who had killed a tourist and was destined for euthanasia.
+The bear ultimately moved to Romania.